oschweitzer/sfeir-school-angular/docs/markdown/forms/summury.md

 <!-- .slide: class="transition-bg-grey-1 underline" -->

-# Résumé
+# summary

 ##==##

 <!-- .slide: class="two-column-layout" -->

 # Template Driven vs Reactive Forms

 ##--##
 <br><br>

-- La classe expose le modèle de données
+-   The class exposes the data model
-- Binding et validation se font dans la vue
+-   Binding and validation are done in the view
-- La vue contient le data binding
+-   The view contains the data binding

 ![h-350](assets/images/school/forms/template_driven.png)

 ##--##
 <br><br>

-- La classe expose le modèle du formulaire
+-   The class exposes the model of the form
-- Binding et validation se font dans la classe
+-   Binding and validation are done in the class
-- La vue contient le mapping
+-   The view contains the mapping

 ![h-350](assets/images/school/forms/reactive_forms.png)

 ##==##

 <!-- .slide: class="two-column-layout"-->

-# Avantages du Model-Driven
+# Advantages of Model-Driven

 ##--##
 <br><br><br>

-- La logique est dans le code et non dans le template
+-   The logic is in the code and not in the template
-- Plus facile à tester
+-   Easier to test
-- Prêt pour de futur scénarios (Data-Driven-Form)
+-   Ready for future scenarios (Data-Driven-Form)

 ##--##
 <br><br><br>